-Giles was elected as Member of Parliament for the Clacton constituency in June 2017.
-He is now standing again as the Conservative Party candidate for the Clacton constituency at the General Election on 12th December 2019.
+Giles was first elected as Member of Parliament for the Clacton constituency in June 2017.
+At the December 2019 General Election, he was re-elected as the Conservative candidate with an increased majority.

 With a background in theatre and television, Giles, his wife Vanda, and twin daughters live in the heart of the constituency – he ran the Summer Theatre in Frinton-on-Sea until 1982, and served as a Tendring District Councillor for Frinton Ward from 2007 to 2019.

 During his time as a local councillor, Giles fought hard to maintain and enhance the local area.
 He was part of the Administration that brought over £50 million in investment to the area between 2012 and 2017, and in difficult economic circumstances his leadership delivered annual savings worth £12 million, without the loss of a single frontline service.